 Dispose of Waste Properly

 Leave No Trace Principles apply to anything you bring with you.
 If you brought it, leave with it.
 Period.
 Be sure to take your dog waste with you too.
 Like human waste, it can become a health hazard to future visitors.
-Also, use biodegradable soaps and be sure to dispose of grey water well away from water sources.
+Also, use biodegradable soaps and be sure to dispose of gray water well away from natural water sources.
 Be a dear and take any trash you find with you too.

 Minimize Campfire Impacts